kimhyebeen/ios-circle-progressbar-module/README.md

 # ChloeCircleProgressBar
-This is a iOS submodule for Circle Progress Bar.
+This is a iOS submodule for _Circle Progress Bar_.
 The circle progress bar can display the percentage of some missions using the circle bar.

  <br />